openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when the specified patch package is invalid, does not exist, or is inaccessible.
+This error code is returned when the specified patch package is invalid, non-existent, or inaccessible.

 **Possible Causes**

-The patch package file to be installed does not exist or cannot be accessed.
+The target patch package file does not exist or is inaccessible.

 **Resolution Steps**

-1. Check whether the provided patch package file path is valid.
+1. Verify the validity of the provided patch package file path.
-2. Verify whether you have permission to access the patch package file.
+2. Check whether you have permission to access the patch package file.

 ## 18500003 Patch Package Deployment Failed